ukhealthcamp/ukhealthcamp.github.io/index.md

 ### Previous sessions

-To give you a taste of the kinds of things that come up, examples of previous sessions at UK Health Camp include:

-- How do we improve patient education?
-- Clinicians trying to influence informatics
-- Code that makes space for care
-- Digitising maternity
-- Health + Social Care integration
-- Dynamic systems modelling
-- "Let's (politely) argue about personal data"
-- Project failures: lessons learnt and shared
-- Social prescribing
-- Developing the digital workforce
-- Digitising consent
-- GP Paperless Practice opportunities & challenges
-- What do we know?

-You can see the full list of sessions from past (2015, 2017, 2018 and 2019) UK Health Camps as a [spreadsheet](https://docs.google.com/spreadsheets/d/1oIRrU1rWakVxObhuYJhFNwe_BuKnkAtd1R_olz_Q040) or formatted as the [session grid](/session-grid/#/2019) (schedule).
+You can see the full list of sessions from past UK Health Camps as a [spreadsheet](https://docs.google.com/spreadsheets/d/1oIRrU1rWakVxObhuYJhFNwe_BuKnkAtd1R_olz_Q040) or formatted as the [session grid](/session-grid/#/2019) (schedule).

 </div>
 <div class="section orange">